Canada Education Savings Grant (CESG)

-Human Resources and Skills Development Canada (HRSDC) provides an incentive for parents, family and friends to save for a child's post-secondary education by paying a grant based on the amount contributed to an RESP for the child.
-The CESG money will be deposited directly into the child's RESP.
+Employment and Social Development Canada (ESDC) provides an incentive for parents, family and friends to save for a child's post-secondary education by paying a grant based on the amount contributed to an RESP for the child.
+The Canada education savings grant (CESG) money will be deposited directly into the child's RESP.

 The following chart gives you a brief overview of how the CESG is calculated depending on your family net income: